RiaanKnoetze/smart-plugin-activate/readme.md

 ### How do I access the plugin links?

 Once activated, the plugin adds a "Plugins" menu to the WordPress admin toolbar.
 From there, you can quickly activate or deactivate plugins.
+Active plugins are shown in bold.

 ### Does this plugin work in multisite installations?